krzys1u/CT-NodeJS-Task/README.md

 Each microservice is running in 2 instances there is a header `x-instance-id` returned with each request to check which instance handled request

+# Tests
+To run tests first you need to run all containers using command `docker compose up -d ` After that run `npm run test`

+I've decided to don't write unit tests as we have almost no logic in our product, We just get request from user, validate it using open api after that we call ORM and return value I believe ORM and validation library is well tested as well as express.

+I've written few e2e tests which just call endpoints and check results, Tests are self cleaning but before production deployment i would suggest to prevent from running it in other envs than local

 # Commands
 - `npm run lint` - lint codebase